blackwell-systems/dev-tooling-notes/README.md

 - **clippy**
 - **rustfmt**
 - **cargo-watch**
+- **cargo-dist** — distribution and release tool for Rust projects.
+Similar to GoReleaser but Rust-native.
+Builds binaries for multiple platforms, generates installers (shell scripts, PowerShell, npm packages), creates GitHub releases, and handles checksum generation.
+Integrates directly with GitHub Actions for automated releases on tag push

 Testing:
 - **rstest** — parameterized testing framework for consolidating similar test cases.
 Instead of writing separate test functions for each variant, use `#[rstest]` with `#[case]` attributes to test multiple inputs/outputs in a single test function